LastPeek1/LastPeek1/README.md

 I enjoy mastering new technologies.
 Currently exploring opportunities in the IT field.

-* 🌍 Living in the Republic of Bashkortostan
+* 🌍 Living in the Republic of Bashkortostan, Russia
 * ✉️ Contact me on [Telegram](https://t.me/LastPeek)
 * 🧠 Currently pursuing my first year of Master's studies